 Whether you are now retired, retirement is approaching, or it’s a long way away, retirement planning is crucial for all Australians.
 We aim to give you full confidence in your own financial situation now and in the future.

-Government superannuation legislation changes are provoking you to consider your retirement more carefully and if you are not receiving advice from a professional, then you will be missing out on opportunities.
+Government superannuation legislation changes are provoking you to consider your retirement and plan for life after work more carefully.
 Retirement planning is essentially maximising your superannuation and investments to ensure you have an adequate income in your retirement years, and then to make sure your assets are passed on to the right people in the event of your death.

 Planning your retirement should be as important as planning your working career, especially if you have children who, although generally are independent, might still need assistance from time to time.
 People are living longer and whilst you might have only expected to live few years after retiring in the past, now retirement is only the beginning.

 Some things you will need to consider are:

 - What age you are planning to retire?